 In addition to the general requirements, Plan A students must also fulfill the following course requirements:

-- Take a minimum of 12 credits in graduate level courses numbered 600 and above.
-These credits may apply toward the general 30-credit minimum and the Department of Anthropology 18-credit minimum.
+- Take a minimum of 12 credits in graduate-level courses numbered 600 and above.
+These credits may apply toward the general 30- or 31-credit minimum and the Department of Anthropology 18- or 19-credit minimum, depending on the student’s primary area of focus.
 However, ANTH 699: Directed Reading and Research and ANTH 700: Thesis Research do not count towards these 600 level credits.

 - Enroll in a minimum of 6 credits (maximum of 12) of ANTH 700: Thesis Research to graduate.
 ANTH 699 credits can be used to fulfill this requirement, but Plan A students must be enrolled in at least one credit of ANTH 700 the semester they graduate.
 Enrollment in 1 credit of ANTH 700: Thesis Research is considered full-time status.

 After completing required course work, developing a satisfactory research proposal, designating whether human subjects will be used in the research, and selecting a thesis title, the student is eligible to advance to the thesis stage.